 ‘“Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”’Matthew 26:41, NIV

 This is an interesting saying which has provoked a lot of thought.
 It has become a very well-known saying, and Jesus is speaking into the particular circumstance, but I think we can learn something more generally.
 When he says, ‘watch’, he means ‘be alert, be alert to the circumstances around you’.
 You see, the disciples were failing to be alert to what was happening.
-They'd found out a lot of things about what was going to happen at the Last Supper.
-Jesus had explained a lot of things.
-They knew that his death was very imminent; they now knew that Judas had gone to betray Jesus and yet they weren't alert.
+They had found out a lot of things about what was going to happen at the Last Supper.
+Jesus had explained many things.
+They knew that his death was very imminent; they now knew that Judas had gone to betray Jesus and yet they were not alert.
 They were sleeping.
-They weren't awake; they weren't aware.
+They were n ot awake; they weren't aware.
 ‘Watch and pray’ - Jesus is talking about active, specific prayer.
 Specific times of prayer make us stronger to resist temptation.
 The spirit might be willing.
 We might desire to serve God very wholeheartedly but the flesh, the human nature that we have, is weak.
 There can be lack of focus, lack of discipline, lack of concern.
 At this particular point, the disciples fell into that trap.
-They just collapsed in tiredness, and thought ‘we need to rest’.
-They weren't alert to what was happening.
+They collapsed in tiredness, and thought ‘we need to rest’.
+They were not alert to what was happening.
 Therefore, they were vulnerable to fall into temptation.
 They were going to be taken off-guard by the challenges that were about to take place.
 There were some really big challenges because within a few minutes of this being said, suddenly a great crisis was going to come upon them.
 Judas Iscariot was going to arrive with an armed crowd from the religious authorities, and their position was going to be very vulnerable.
-We'll see what happens to them in our next episode.
+We will see what happens to them in our next episode.
 I hope you can join us.